Truthiness: BBC "portrait of the decade"

 In December 2009, the BBC online magazine asked its readers to nominate suggestions of things to be included on a poster which would represent important events in the 2000s (decade), divided into five different categories: "People", "Words", "News", "Objects" and "Culture".
 Suggestions were sent in and a panel of five independent experts shortened each category to what they saw as the 20 most important.
-Among the nominations selected in the "Words" category was "Truthiness".
-As a result, the word "Truthiness" appeared in the poster.
+The selection in the "Words" category included "Truthiness".